astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 ### Example 1 - `SQLCheckOperator`

 The `SQLCheckOperator` returns a single row from a provided SQL query and checks to see if any of the returned values in that row are `False`.
 If any values are `False`, the task fails.
-This operator allows a great deal of flexibility in what is being checked: a specific single value, NULL-checking and other type-checking, values of an entire row compared to a known set of values, specific calculations like `SUM`s or `AGG`s, or any other function that can be written into a SQL query.
+This operator allows a great deal of flexibility in what is being checked:

+- A specific single value
+- NULL-checking and other type-checking
+- Values of an entire row compared to a known set of values
+- Specific calculations like `SUM`s or `AGG`s
+- Any other function that can be written as a SQL query

 The following code snippet shows you how to use the operator in a DAG.